 - 1. The Dean (or designee), in conjunction with the academic department and registration services, determines whether courses are appropriate for transfer to Spartan College. - Evaluations and approvals should be complete prior to the student starting school.
 Transcripts received after the first date of attendance may be considered at the discretion of the Dean. - 3.
 Transfer credit will not be awarded for a course after the student has attended the Spartan College course in question. - 4.
 Course equivalencies must be matched through course descriptions (content) and meet the minimum semester credit hours. - 5.
 The combination of courses is allowed, if the combined courses meet the overall competencies of the course for which the transfer credit will be applied.
 For example, two math courses for three credits each could satisfy a four-credit math requirement if it is determined by course comparisons that the required competencies have been met. - 6.
-Academic credits for all programs and courses are recorded in semester credit hours.

-- 7. Transfer grades of A, B, C, or their numerical equivalent may be accepted from accredited postsecondary courses equivalent to the College's course or subject area (i.e., history, math, etc.).
-Students wishing to transfer credits to Spartan must have official transcripts mailed or faxed from the previous college directly to Spartan's Office of the Registrar. - 8.
+Academic credits for all programs and courses are recorded in semester credit hours. - 7.
+Transfer grades of A, B, C, or their numerical equivalent may be accepted from accredited postsecondary courses equivalent to the College's course or subject area (i.e., history, math, etc.).
+Students wishing to transfer credits to Spartan must have official transcripts mailed or faxed from the previous college directly to Spartan's Office of the Registrar.
 Advanced Placement (AP) is a program created by the College Board which offers college-level curricula and examinations to high school students.
-Earning a 3 or higher on an AP exam may qualify for course credit equivalent to the College's course or subject area (i.e., history, math, etc.). - 9.
+Earning a 3 or higher on an AP exam may qualify for course credit equivalent to the College's course or subject area (i.e., history, math, etc.). - 8.
 The College Level Examination Program (CLEP) is a group of standardized tests created and administered by the College Board.
 These tests assess college-level knowledge in many general education subject areas and provide a mechanism for earning college credits without taking college courses.
-The College may be able to award credit for successfully passing a CLEP exam equivalent to the College's course or subject area (i.e., history, math, etc.). - 10.
+The College may be able to award credit for successfully passing a CLEP exam equivalent to the College's course or subject area (i.e., history, math, etc.). - 9.
 FAA credentials may be transferred only as specified by FAA guidelines (FAR Part 147.31 and/or FAR Part 141.77).
 The FAA does not recognize credit earned outside of the United States.

-Advanced Standing / Bypass Exams (FAA courses)
+Advanced Standing / Bypass Exams

 Advanced Standing is defined as credit which could be given to those who hold FAA certifications, recognized licenses in various industries or credit earned at another accredited institution.
 As an example, a person who holds an FAA certification may be given Advanced Standing credit for courses regulated by the FAA.
+Persons holding American Society for Non-Destructive Testing (ASNT) level 2 or higher ratings may be given credit for the Non-Destructive Testing courses related to the ASNT discipline they hold.
 All Advanced Standing Credit requests will be evaluated by the Dean of Academics and the prospective student will be notified of those courses in which credit will be given.